yumium/tech_notes/C++/A gentle introduction to C++.md

 ### std::bitset

 Fixed size sequence of N bits.
+Very memory efficient, good for fixed-sized bitmapping, easy to do bit-wise operations, useful for permission masks or other bitmasks

 Constructor
 - `std::bitset<8> b;`: 8 bits all to 0